-Yes.
-We have an occupational health and management system in place that encompasses all our employees and hotels.

-What are the processes used to identify work-related hazards and assess risks on a routine and nonb. routine basis by the entity?

-We have an Incident Tracking System that we use to identify work-related hazards and assess risks on both routine and non-routine bases.
-This system is implemented by our company to ensure the safety and security of our operations and employees.

-Whether you have processes for workers to report the work related hazards and to remove themselves c. from such risks.
-(Y/N)

-We have an Incident Tracking System in place for our employees and workers to report any work-related hazards promptly.
-This system enables us to take precautionary actions to avoid potential risks.
+- a.
+Whether an occupational health and safety management system has been implemented by the entity?
+(Yes/ No).
+If yes, the coverage such system? - Yes.
+We have an occupational health and management system in place that encompasses all our employees and hotels. - b.
+What are the processes used to identify work-related hazards and assess risks on a routine and non-routine basis by the entity? - We have an Incident Tracking System that we use to identify work-related hazards and assess risks on both routine and non-routine bases.
+This system is implemented by our company to ensure the safety and security of our operations and employees. - c.
+Whether you have processes for workers to report the work related hazards and to remove themselves from such risks.
+(Y/N) - We have an Incident Tracking System in place for our employees and workers to report any work-related hazards promptly.
+This system enables us to take precautionary actions to avoid potential risks. - d.

-d.
 Do the employees/ worker of the entity have access to non-occupational medical and healthcare services?
 (Yes/ No)